nameismahipal/notes-summary/Android/Navigation Component.md

             app:defaultNavHost="true"  //this will intercept system back key app:navGraph="@navigation/navigation"
     ```
     this (nav host) fragment replaces itself with different destinations.

+    ```
+    1. android:id defines an ID for the fragment that you can use to reference the destination elsewhere in this XML and your code.
+    2. android:name declares the fully qualified class name of the fragment to instantiate when you navigate to that destination.
+    3. tools:layout specifies what layout should be shown in the graphical editor.
+    ```

 3. NavController
     >Manages app navigation(swapping of destinations) within a NavHost.
 Keeps track of the current position within Navigation graph. </br></br>NavControllers support leaving the navigation graph by navigating to another activity using the ActivityNavigator class and its nested ActivityNavigator.Destination class

+    Depending on whether you're calling the navigation command from within a **fragment, activity or view**:
+    (few ways to get a NavController object associated with your NavHostFragment)
+    ```
+    (Kotlin)
+    - Fragment.findNavController()
+    - View.findNavController()
+    - Activity.findNavController(viewId: Int)
+    ```

 Navigatin Component Benifits: